InPlay-Inc/inplay-inc.github.io/content/docs/IN6XXE/Protocols Reference/BLE/GATT_Programming_Guild.md

 ## Client

 On the other hand, the client has simpler work to do than server when initializing but more complicated after connection is established with server.
-Since all the APIs relies on attribute handle, unless service's start handle and its structure is well known in advance, such as both client and server use the sample TRX profile and the start handle of service is fixed, they are going to be obtained in the following procedure called Service Discovery Protocol (SDP).
+Since all the APIs relies on attribute handle, unless service's start handle and its structure is well known in advance, such as both client and server use the sample TRx profile and the start handle of service is fixed, they are going to be obtained in the following procedure called Service Discovery Protocol (SDP).

 The client must know the corresponding handle of the attribute in service before any client operations.
 If both parties in the connection are devices developed by yourself, it means that you are already familiar with the structure of the service, UUID of the service and the starting handle, so this condition is naturally satisfied, and you only need to constantize it in the code.
 Otherwise, you will need to obtain it through the discover process.

 ### Discovering Service by <code>in_ble_gatt_sdp</code>